-Balance It Canine Plus can be heated one time and only one time to a food safe temperature of 165 degrees F or 74 degrees C and be used instead of Balance It Canine which cannot be heated.
+Balance It Canine Plus can be heated one time and only one time to a food safe temperature of 165 degrees For 74 degrees C and be used instead of Balance It Canine which cannot be heated.

 Using Canine Plus makes batch cooking easier as it can be added after cooking a batch and mixed in well right before refrigerating or freezing.
 Then you can apply heat one time when thawing a meal sized portion.
-The equivalent dose is 6 1/2 teaspoons (the gram amount is the same as the gram amount for Balance It Canine) when Balance It Canine Plus is used instead of Balance It Canine.
+The equivalent dose is 1 3/4 teaspoons (the gram amount is the same as the gram amount for Balance It Canine Plus is used instead of Balance It Canine.

 Please read ALL the important & useful information below.
-If you have any questions, please contact Balance It \ or your veterinarian or board-certified veterinary nutritionist\ if the recipe was created by them.
+If you have any questions, please contact Balance It or your veterinarian or board-certified veterinary nutritionist if the recipe was created by them.